spacelift-io/user-documentation/docs/concepts/spaces/access-control.md

 This makes sense, as we want to allow admins to still manage their spaces subtree even if they want to disable resource sharing between some spaces.

 Finally, the user was given **Read** access to the `read access space` space.
 Because inheritance is off, they did not receive **Read** access to the `legacy` space.

-!!! info
-    Inheritance works well with Policy Autoattachment.
-By creating a policy with an `autoattach:*` label you enforce it on all the stacks in all the spaces that inherit the space where the policy resides.